Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 You can use contextual serialization to serialize `java.util.Date` in JSON format either as an ISO 8601 `String` or as a `Long`, depending on the protocol version being used.
 This approach is supported by the built-in [`ContextualSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-contextual-serializer/) class.

-Contextual serialization selects a custom serializer for a type at runtime from a ˙SerializersModule`.
+Contextual serialization selects a custom serializer for a type at runtime from a `SerializersModule`.

 To implement contextual serialization:

-1. Mark the property in your serializable class with the [`@Contextual`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-contextual/) annotation .
+1. Mark the property in your serializable class with the [`@Contextual`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-contextual/) annotation.

    > The [`@Contextual`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-contextual/) annotation is a shortcut for the [`ContextualSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-contextual-serializer/) class.
-   > It's equivalent to using `@Serializable(with = ContextualSerializer::class)`.
+   > It's equivalent to using `@Serializable(with = ContextualSerializer::class)` on a property or type.
    > To apply contextual serialization across multiple properties in the same file, use [`@UseContextualSerialization`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-use-contextual-serialization/) annotation.
    >
    {style="note"}